MasonD552/Ball-Levitation-PID-Project/README.md

 ## Overview

 The goal was to design, build, and program a device that uses PID feedback control.
-We did a PID controlled ping pong ball floater using a self made 3d printed fan to levitate the ball to a set point ad stay there using an ultrasonic sensor as te input and the 3d printed fan as the output.
+We did a PID-controlled ping pong ball floater using a self-made 3d-printed fan to levitate the ball to a set point ad stay there using an ultrasonic sensor as the input and the 3d printed fan as the output.

 ## CAD Renderings